Want to teach various art history periods, but don’t know where to begin?

 Rococo to Today provides a brief review of works produced from the 1700s on, including styles like impressionism, cubism, and modernism.

-Global Highlights gives a brief review of non-Western works from around the world ranging from antiquity to today.
+Global Highlights gives a brief review of non-Western works from around the world, ranging from antiquity to today.
+This includes sections on art from Africa, Asia, Oceania, and North, Central, and South America.

 The Appendix includes a wealth of additional information, such as extra in-depth essays, a “travel guide” outlining the location of all pieces/places covered in the book, as well as a complete wall-length timeline and much more!